strvcom/frontend/project-guidelines/quality-output/deployment.md

 ### Heroku

-[Heroku](https://herokuapp.com)is Platform as a Service.
+[Heroku](https://herokuapp.com) is Platform as a Service.
 It’s built on top of [AWS](deployment.md#amazon-web-services) and offers nice UI and simple setup.
 A great choice for server-side rendered apps.

 You can set up a development pipeline, easily promote from development to staging, or from staging to production.